PROTECT YOURSELF FROM TRAVELLERS TUMMY

 Wash your hands / Use Hand Sanitiser

-Taking hand sanitiser is a must in third world countries.
+Taking hand sanitiser is a must, regardless of where you are in the world.
 There are a lot of dirty and unsanitised things that you don’t want to be putting in your mouth.

 When you stop and think about it, in some places there are people doing their business in the street, you may touch something they have touched and you could potentially put it in your mouth when you pick up your food.
 Disgusting!